 A semi-soft cheese like the tomme de savoie may be used often in a cheese fondue, but it can also be served on its own, without cooking.
 With a lower fat content and milder taste, the cheese is made from skim milk as a leftover, and so started off as a cheese for the peasants.
 Today it is popular for its low caloric content and light taste.

 For a wine and cheese pairing, it goes well with a medium red like a Côtes du Rhône.
-The wines are medium-bodied with less tannins than a Burgundy for example, and so are easy to drink.
+The wines are medium-bodied with less tannins than a Bordeaux for example, and so are easy to drink.
 They are rather fruity and sweet, with a hint of spice and berries.
 You can read more about wines from the Côtes du Rhône here.

 7. Beaufort and Burgundy Chablis